dalmo1991/superflexPy/doc/installation.rst

 Installation
 ============

-SuperflexPy has been developed and tested using Python 3 (version 3.7.4).
+SuperflexPy is implemented using Python 3 (version 3.7.4).
 It is not compatible with Python 2.

-SuperflexPy is available as Python package at PyPI repository, at the link `https://pypi.org/project/superflexpy <https://pypi.org/project/superflexpy>`_
+SuperflexPy is available as a Python package at PyPI repository, `https://pypi.org/project/superflexpy <https://pypi.org/project/superflexpy>`_

 The simplest way to install SuperflexPy is using the package installer for